All Episodes

 Used cars are expensive.

-And of course the buck won't stop with him.
+And of course, the buck won't stop with him.

 It's all nonsense.

-Uh no, it is his burdensome regulations, his economic policies that have created all of this.
+No, it is his burdensome regulations, his economic policies that have created all of this.

-Uh, but it's impacting people.
+But it's impacting people.

-It's impacting your the your transportation.
+It's impacting your transportation.

-People are delaying getting a new car, and that means you're taking your old car and you're driving it longer, and that raises the risk that may one day you may be out on the road with your family and your car is gonna break down and you're gonna hear that well, noise, whatever that noise is, and you're gonna be stuck.
+And that raises the risk that one day you may be out on the road with your family and your car is going to break down and you're going to hear that, well, noise, whatever that noise is, and you're going to be stuck.

 That's where Car Shield comes in.